DSSG-EUROPE/training/README.md

 $ git branch

+Switch between branches and work on each independently.
+Do not forget to commit your changes to the your fork.
+$ git checkout master
+$ git checkout new-feature

 As a general rule of thumb, you should limit a branch to one logical change.
 The definition of one logical change will vary from project to project and developer to developer, but the basic idea is that you should only make the necessary changes to implement one specific feature or enhancement.
 As you make changes to the files in the branch, you’ll want to commit those changes, building your changeset with git add and committing the changes using git commit.